 - Odor of alcohol or visible containers

 - Statements (“I had two beers.”
 “I’m a little bit buzzed.”)

 - Squad car video

-Travis Noble has a reputation for noteworthy results in drunk driving defense.
+Travis L. Noble has a reputation for noteworthy results in drunk driving defense.
 As a former police officer and narcotics agent for 10 years, he knows the proper protocol for DWI traffic stops, interrogation and arrest.
 As a criminal defense trial lawyer for 12 years, he knows how to cross-examine law enforcement officers to reveal the errors or contradictions in their observations.
 His goal is to get charges dismissed or reduced or to suppress prejudicial evidence based on shaky conclusions or nonstandard practices.
 He is always prepared to try a case to avoid a DWI conviction.